GenericMappingTools/gmt/branches/5.2.0/doc/rst/source/supplements/potential/grdseamount.rst

 **grdseamount** will compute the bathymetry for synthetic seamounts given their shape parameters.
-We read a list with seamount locations and sizes and can evaluate either Gaussian, conical, or disc shapes, which may be circular or elliptical, and optionally truncated.
+We read a list with seamount locations and sizes and can evaluate either Gaussian, parabolic, conical, or disc shapes, which may be circular or elliptical, and optionally truncated.
 Various scaling options are available to modify the result, including an option to add in a background depth.
 The input must contain *lon, lat, radius, height* for each seamount.
 For elliptical features (**-E**) we expect *lon, lat, azimuth, semi-major, semi-minor,